-Water, plumbing and bathroom fittings Repair category: 2 Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
+Water, plumbing and bathroom fittings Repair category: Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-High moisture meter readings were obtained in the wall linings adjacent to the ground floor bathroom sink.
-Investigate and carry out any necessary repairs.